Skip to main content

 Injecting Information

-You can manually add to the learnings file—the agent doesn’t know whether it wrote the entry or you did.
-This is useful for:
+You can manually add to learnings.md—the agent doesn’t know whether it wrote the entry or you did.
+Useful for:

 • Pre-seeding knowledge before deployment